What gear do you need for rappelling?

 For instance, if a new helmet comes out that promises and actually delivers a safer and more comfortable experience, you should probably go ahead and buy it.
 I’m sure that ten years from now, the risks associated with rappelling will be much lower than they are today, all thanks to these upcoming technologies and innovative designs.

-Alright, I think I talked too much about rappelling gear in general, so maybe it’s time to show you what to include in your basic kit.
+Alright, I think I talked too much about rappelling equipment in general, so maybe it’s time to show you what to include in your basic rappelling gear kit.
 The list below starts off with the protective essentials, and it works its way down to the others.

 1. A climbing helmet.